Registration 2018-2019 Season

 Easter Game Night

-Here we heard the story of Jesus’ last week by playing through a series of 10 game stations that covered: Palm Sunday, Sneaky Temple Merchants, the Last Supper, Judas’ Betrayal, Peter’s Denial, Crucifixion, and Resurrection, Commission and Ascension.
+Here we heard the story of Jesus’ last week by playing through a series of 10 game stations that covered: Palm Sunday, Sneaky Temple Merchants, the Last Supper, Judas’ Betrayal, Peter’s Denial, Crucifixion, Resurrection, Commission and Ascension.

 What does the bible tell us about Heaven?